The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Liability of the partners All partners are liable without limitation for any acts done by any partner in the course of operating the partnership.
 Creditors may claim against the assets of any partner, without first claiming against the assets of the partnership.

-Tax advantages Ordinary partnerships have certain tax advantages, in that they are taxed as natural persons, but separately from the partners.
-Ordinary partnerships file income tax returns and pay tax at the progressive natural person rates of 10%-37% with the same standard deductions that are permitted to individuals.
-Ordinary partnerships, no matter how many partners there are, may deduct two personal exemptions.
+Tax position Ordinary partnerships are taxed as natural persons, but separately from the partners.
+Ordinary partnerships file income tax returns and pay tax at the progressive natural person rates of 10%-35%.
+A personal allowance of 30,000 Baht is claimable by the partnership for each partner.

 Foreign Business Act While there are many advantages to using an ordinary partnership as a business organization, its use by foreigners is limited by the Foreign Business Act, if it engages in a business that is restricted under the FBA (see Chapter 1 Foreign Business Restrictions).
 An ordinary partnership owned by Americans may apply for treaty protection under the Treaty of Amity and Economic Relations (see further Chapter 2 The United States - Thailand Treaty of Amity).